 **CityScope Hosting customers have a dedicated IP address for their website.
 Other hosting providers share the IP address with their other customers unless you specifically buy a dedicated IP.

-After your site is using HTTPS, it is advised to start changing all your references from http:// to https://.
+After your site is using HTTPS, it is advised to start changing all your references online from http://yourwebsite.com to https://yourwebsite.com.
 Your web developer will have a redirection from http to https so that visitors will end up on your secure website.
-However, it is better to have links go directly to the correct page.
-This can be done over a period of time.
+However, it is better to have links go directly to the correct page in online social media sites, directory listings, online maps, etc...

 Here is a list of places to change your website address: